dscvitc/dscvitchennai/Contributing.md

 ## Create a PR

 Click on contribute and perform a Pull Request.
-Describe the changes you have made and attach relevent screenshots.
+Describe the changes you have made and attach relevant screenshots.
 **NOTE:** Keep in mind, make your PRs to the **dev** branch only.
 Follow the Pull Request Template strictly.
 Thank you for contributing :)